HankB/orvibo/README.md

 ## TODO
 * Implement on ON/OFF commands.
+* IOmplement alternate pairing method.
+Present only works for hosts with WiFi and when associated with the Orvibo S20.

 ## Purpose
 Provide a reason to write some Go code.
 Provide capability to manage the Orvibo